retrography/data-management/FAQ.md

 ## Can I have a copy of the syllabus in PDF?

-Oh, you disappoint me... ;) [Of course you can]({{ site.baseurl }}/public/misc/insy437638.pdf), but it won't be updated during the trimester, so please check this website regularly, instead of relying on the PDF.
+Oh, you disappoint me... ;) [Of course you can]({{ site.baseurl }}/public/misc/insy437638.pdf), but it won't be updated during the trimester, so please check this website regularly instead of relying on the PDF.

 ## I haven't learned anything up to know, is there any way to learn SQL overnight?